bwclovis-web/Kamelot-Cats/src/pages/index.md

 ---
 templateKey: index-page
 title: Welcome to Kamelot Cats!
-subheading: >-
-  This site is a work in progress so please bear with me while I get everything sorted! :)
+subheading: Follow me on Instagram @kamelotcats!
 description: >-
   Hello world!
 My name is Amanda and I rescue kittens!
 I'm also going to school to be a cat trainer!
 I live in southern New Jersey but I've lived in other